 To generate a representative collection of features, 10,000 features are sampled from random positions in every image in the data set.
-Subsequently, a k-means clustering [49] is applied and a nearest mean classifier [49] is constructed from the clustered data.
+Subsequently, a k-means clustering [50] is applied and a nearest mean classifier [50] is constructed from the clustered data.
 This classifier is applied to all the images providing a new data set consisting of images with labelled pixels.
 The specific choices of k-means clustering and nearest mean classification were made for ease of interpretation and implementation.
 Since we are exploring the data it is difficult to say beforehand that a certain classifier or clustering procedure is better when it comes to classification performance.
-Features and clustering are illustrated in Figure 4.2.
+The number of clusters, k, was decided after evaluating the separation of the HRT and Placebo groups for different values of k.
+The performance did not vary hugely for k > 2, and k = 4 was selected as the best candidate.
+Features and corresponding clustering are illustrated in Figure 4.2.

-The mammographic pattern score is determined as a linear combination1 of the relative areas of the classes in the breast tissue.
-A linear Fisher discriminant analysis [55] was used find the exact linear combination giving the best separation of the placebo and the HRT groups.
+The mammographic pattern score is determined as a linear combination of the relative areas of the classes in the breast tissue.
+A linear Fisher discriminant analysis [56] was used find the exact linear combination giving the best separation of the placebo and the HRT groups.
 From the discriminant analysis it followed that a simplified linear combination of only two area measurements provides a near optimal scoring.
 The separation using these two areas is illustrated in Figure 4.3.
-Taking β to correspond to the blue area as indicated in Figure 4.2 (d) and γ to be the corresponding green relative area, per image, the score is given as $\beta - 2\gamma$.
+Taking $\beta$ to correspond to the blue area as indicated in Figure 4.2 (d) and $\gamma$ to be the corresponding green relative area, per image, the score is given as $\beta - 2\gamma$ .
+Clustering and classification were implemented using the PRTOOLS [57] library for Matlab.